 Events and marketing to new users

 The EGI.eu dissemination team worked with local NGI contacts to present the project at events throughout the year.
 These included booths at ISC2011 in Hamburg, Germany in June, in collaboration with KIT and at HPCS 2011 in Istanbul, Turkey in collaboration with the team at TUBITAK.
 EGI also hosted a booth at the HealthGrid 2011 event in Bristol, UK, run by the User Community Support Team.
 Members of the dissemination team have also blogged for the GridCast blog at events such e-Challenges event in Florence in October.
 NA2.2 attended a number of additional events during PQ6, including the TERENA communications meeting in Belgrade, Serbia in September, the UK All Hands Meeting, York, in September, and a booth at eChallenges in October.
+EGI.eu also worked together with NGI_HU, who gave several talks on EGI and services for the DCI Summer School 2011.
+This will be repeated for the summer school 2012.
+EGI partner SWiNG also worked with KIT to promote and provide material for the International GridKa School in September 2011.

 In PQ7, the work packages NA2 and NA3 merged.
 The new collaborative events team formed between TNA2.2 and TNA2.4 is jointly planning outreach and attendance at events, and has worked on attendance at events such as the SHIWA workshop in Budapest and CloudScape IV, Brussels in February and ISGC 2012 in Taipei, and is looking ahead to the EGI Community Forum, the EGU General Assembly in Vienna and the HealthGrid 2012 event in Amsterdam.